MartijnHoekstra2/Docs/Adoption/Standard Operating Procedures.md

 * __Procedure__ - Specific technical workflow, step-by-step how to complete certain work using your exact toolset.
 Could contain Screenshots, checklists, hyperlinks, etc..

 In addition to this you need to ensure you maintain a similar structure that usually includes:
-1. Policy Name - Naming the policy and starting numbering _Overview - Why does this policy exist?
+- Policy Name - Naming the policy and starting numbering
-  _Purpose - What is this policy supposed to accomplish?
+ - - Overview - Why does this policy exist?
-  _Scope - Who or what does this policy apply to?
+Purpose - What is this policy supposed to accomplish?
-  _Policy - The meat of the policy itself, broken down by numbering
+Scope - Who or what does this policy apply to?
-    _(example) 1.4.1 Contractor Responsibilities
+Policy - The meat of the policy itself, broken down by numbering (example) 1.4.1 Contractor Responsibilities
-  _Compliance - How can this policy be validated / enforced?
+Compliance - How can this policy be validated / enforced?
 Are there any consequences for non-compliance?
-  _Document Control - Contains the version number, approver, policy owner.
+Document Control - Contains the version number, approver, policy owner.
 If changes to the policy occur the summary of changes is included here.
-  _Standards Addressed In This Document - This is optionally but if there are specific standards (like NIST,CIS,ISO/IEC, etc) that you are going to use.
+Standards Addressed In This Document - This is optionally but if there are specific standards (like NIST,CIS,ISO/IEC, etc) that you are going to use.
 Reference exactly what standard(s) the policy is meant to tie back to.

 Additionally to this:
 Write it in plain English so people can understand.
 Avoid technobabble and lawyer words if you can.
 The easiest it is to understand the great the chance people will comply.